20200204_150524.jpg

 I have always considered myself a safety conscious person that understood the dangers of complacency and the value of double-checking systems.
 As an avid developer I have always used, and promoted other developers to use, clip-in lower-offs on single pitch sport routes.
 Still, knowing all this, I managed to mess up and it nearly cost me my life.
 I firmly believe that accidents like this are purely a numbers game - the more people climbing, the more mistakes will be made.
 It doesn't matter if a person is new or skilled, mistakes can and will happen.
 The simplest way to prevent mistakes is to remove the chance to make them.
 Having lower offs on every sport route is the easiest way to accomplish that!”

--Erik Pallister, Bozeman, MT
+-Erik Pallister, Lander, WY.

 veteran climber, route developer